Proportional Dynamics in Exchange Economies: Preliminaries

-Our first contribution is to define a more general framework for proportional response, which can be seen as a lazy version of the dynamic and where each player spends only some fraction $\alpha_i \in (0,1]$ of its total money in each round, while keeping the remaining fraction of $1- \alpha_i$ in the bank.
+Our first contribution is to define a more general framework for the proportional response dynamics, which can be seen as a lazy version of the dynamic.
+Each player will spend only some fraction $\alpha_i \in (0,1]$ of its total money in each round, while saving the remaining fraction of $1- \alpha_i$ in the bank.
 Then in the next round, the player collects the money it made from selling and takes out the money from the bank, which sum up to its total amount of money.
 Then again the player spends a fraction $\alpha_i$ of its total money, while saving the remainder of $1 - \alpha_i$ in the bank.

 Formally, we have the following definition.